All the Birds in the Sky

 All the Birds in the Sky is a 2016 science fantasy novel by American writer and editor Charlie Jane Anders.
 It is her debut speculative fiction novel and was first published in January 2016 in the United States by Tor Books.
-The book is about a witch and a techno-geek, their troubled relationship, and their attempts to save the world from disaster.
+The book is about a witch and a "techno-geek", their troubled relationship, and their attempts to save the world from disaster.
 The publisher described the work as "blending literary fantasy and science fiction".

 The novel was generally well received by critics.
-It won the 2017 Nebula Award for Best Novel, the 2017 IAFA William L. Crawford Fantasy Award, and the 2017 Locus Award for Best Fantasy Novel; it was also nominated for the 2017 Hugo Award for Best Novel.
+It won the 2016 Nebula Award for Best Novel, the 2017 Crawford Award, and the 2017 Locus Award for Best Fantasy Novel; it was also a finalist for the 2017 Hugo Award for Best Novel.
 Time magazine placed it No. 5 on its "Top 10 Novels" of 2016, and selected it as one of its "100 Best Fantasy Books of All Time".

 Plot summary

 All the Birds in the Sky is set in the near-future and is about Patricia and Laurence, a witch and a techno-geek.
 Patricia discovers, when she is six, that she has magical abilities, like talking to birds – but she has no control over it and cannot summon it at will.
 Laurence, from a young age, invents gadgets, makes a two-second time machine out of a watch, and later builds a supercomputer in his bedroom.
 Patricia and Laurence both attend the same junior high school where they discover each other after being ostracized by other children for being too strange.

 Their time at school, however, does not last long and they soon become separated.
-Patricia runs away after being accused of witchcraft, and with the help of a bird, becomes one and flies away; she is intercepted by a magician who enrolls her in a school for witches.
+Patricia runs away after being accused of witchcraft and, with the help of a bird, becomes one herself and flies away; she is intercepted by a magician who enrolls her in a school for witches.
 Laurence is sent to a military reform school by his parents for his non-conforming behavior.

 Ten years later, the adult Patricia and Laurence bump into each other again at a party.
 Patricia is now a witch who can control and use her magical abilities, and has joined a witch's cabal.
 Laurence had escaped the reform school and now is part of a think tank of like-minded geeks building a wormhole generator.
 Patricia and Laurence keep in touch, but their divergent philosophies strain their relationship.

-All of this happens against the backdrop of a deteriorating world, which is beset by superstorms, earthquakes and wars that destroy cities and destabilize countries.
+All of this happens against the backdrop of a deteriorating world, which is beset by superstorms, earthquakes, and wars that destroy cities and destabilize countries.
 It is the beginning of the Unraveling.
 This leads to a showdown between science and magic, which jeopardizes Patricia and Laurence's relationship.
 The story ends with the pair reconciling their differences and combining science and magic to stop the Unraveling.